 In early October, the Kazakh inhabitants of the region host the Golden Eagle Festival.

-I haven’t visited this region yet, but I plan on making it out west next time I’m in Mongolia.
+I haven’t visited this region yet, but I plan on making it a large focus of my next trip to Mongolia.

 This means that the typical “backpacker” travel style of staying in hostels and taking public transportation doesn’t work here.